 The Eagles verified the conference’s third-ever unbeaten regular season by cruising through the Atlantic Sun Tournament, taking the league’s automatic berth into the NCAA Tournament with a convincing 67-39 win over second-seeded and 20-game winner Stetson.
 The Green and Blue’s success at the conference tournament cemented FGCU’s name in the A-Sun record books.
 Making their first A-Sun postseason appearance in their first year of postseason eligibility, the Eagles became the third team in A-Sun history to win the Atlantic Sun Championship in its first appearance, while also becoming the second team to post an A-Sun undefeated regular season and win the championship title.

-In Thomas' first season on the bench, the Eagles posted a 28-4 overall record (17-3 A-Sun).
-FGCU, who earned an automatic bid to the WNIT, won the Atlantic Sun regular season crown and led the nation in three point field goals made per game, as Shannon Murphy picked up first team all-conference honors and Sarah Hansen earned second team all-conference and was named to the A-Sun All-Freshmen squad.
+In her first season on the bench for the Blue and Green, Scharlow helped lead the Eagles to an Atlantic Sun Conference regular season crown after posting a 28-4 overall record (17-3 A-Sun).
+FGCU, who earned an automatic bid to the WNIT, led the nation in three point field goals made per game, as Shannon Murphy picked up first team all-conference honors and Sarah Hansen earned second team all-conference and was named to the A-Sun All-Freshmen squad.

 |Copyright ©2013 FGCU Athletics.
 All Rights Reserved.||www.FGCUAthletics.com|